 Find a small bowl and mix ½ teaspoon of honey (or agave nectar), one teaspoon of sriracha, two tablespoons of lime juice, and a pinch of salt.
 Start to whisk and slowly add one tablespoon of olive oil.

 Take 1 lb. of butternut squash, peel it and cube into pieces.
 If you bought canned black beans, drain and rinse.
 Find a baking sheet and coat it with cooking spray.
 Transfer the butternut squash into it and sprinkle 1 ½ teaspoon of olive oil, ½ teaspoon of ground cumin, ¼ teaspoon of salt and pepper each.
 Toss it, mix it, and send it into the oven.
 Pick a salad bowl and toss the black beans, pepitas, and arugula.
 Once you have roasted the squash, add it immediately along with the dressing and toss it all together to mix.
+Congrats on making one of the tastiest simple vegan recipes for beginners.
 It’s ready to serve!